pouyanh/polywatch/README.md

 # PolyWatch
 File change watcher which gets triggerred by events like file addition, contents update, ownership change or removal and run commands subsequently.
-It was designed
+It is designed to help in setting up a development environment for some golang services which are all run using live code.
+By using PolyWatch source code can get recompiled & started automatically on each service code file changes.
+See [hotreload](examples/hotreload) for a working example.

 # Contents
 * [Features](#features)